canjs/canjs/route/route.md

     }

-### Getting more specific with the `can.Observe.delegate` plugin
+### Getting more specific with the `can.Map.delegate` plugin

 Sometimes, you might only want to trigger a function when the route changes only once, even if the route change gets called multiple times.
-By using the [can.Observe.delegate] plugin, this is extremely easy.
+By using the [can.Map.delegate] plugin, this is extremely easy.
 This plugin allows you to listen to change, set, add, and remove on `can.route`.

 If you wanted to, say, show a list of recipes when  __type__ was set to recipe